DevOluwapelumi/JAVASCRIPT-BETA-SEMESTER-CODES/README.md

 Projects: This section contains larger, more complex coding projects that you'll work on throughout the semester.
 Each project has its own directory with detailed documentation, code, and any necessary resources.
 Assignments: Here, you'll find individual coding assignments and challenges assigned during the course.
 Each assignment is neatly organized into its respective folder with instructions, sample code, and solutions (if provided).
+Exercises: The exercises section is dedicated to smaller coding exercises and practice problems.
+These are perfect for honing your JavaScript skills and reinforcing the concepts you've learned in class.
+Documentation: In addition to code, this repository includes documentation and resources related to JavaScript, programming best practices, and any supplementary materials provided during the beta semester.